 If precision is required, machine the edges of the slot using a milling machine or precision drill system and appropriate milling cutter.
 Use great care to correctly relocate the slot.

-If needed, apply additional thin coating to seal any scraped areas.
+Note: If needed, apply an additional thin coating to seal any scraped areas.

 Clean the area.

 Visual examination and measurement of key slot location and dimension.